sendamply/docs/docs/Integrations/Laravel.md

 ### Create a view

-In Laravel Views are used as 'templates' when sending an email.
+In Laravel, Views are used as 'templates' when sending an email.
 Create a file under app/resources/views/emails/test.blade.php and insert this code:

 ```html